Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/epic/epic-magic-items-2.md

 *Caster Level:* 21st; *Prerequisites:* Craft Wondrous Item, Craft Epic Wondrous Item, *gate; Market Price:* 378,000 gp; *Weight:* 1 lb.

+### Gloves of Epic Dexterity
-**Gloves of Epic Dexterity:** These gloves add an enhancement bonus of +8 or higher to the wearer's Dexterity score.
+These gloves add an enhancement bonus of
++8 or higher to the wearer's Dexterity score.

 *Caster Level:* 20th; *Prerequisites:* Craft Wondrous Item, Craft Epic Wondrous Item, *cat's grace; Market Price:* 640,000 gp (+8), 1,000,000 gp (+10), 1,440,000 gp (+12); *Weight:* ---.

+### Headband of Epic Intellect
-**Headband of Epic Intellect:** This headband adds an enhancement bonus of +8 or higher to the wearer's Intelligence score.
+This headband adds an enhancement bonus of +8 or higher to the wearer's Intelligence score.

 *Caster Level:* 20th; *Prerequisites:* Craft Wondrous Item, Craft Epic Wondrous Item, *commune* or *legend lore; Market Price:* 640,000 gp (+8), 1,000,000 gp (+10), 1,440,000 gp (+12); *Weight:* ---.

-**Horseshoes of the Peerless Steed:** These horseshoes magically adhere to the feet of any hoofed creature.
+### Horseshoes of the Peerless Steed
+These horseshoes magically adhere to the feet of any hoofed creature.
 Anyone riding the creature gains a +10 competence bonus on Ride checks and is treated as having ranks in the appropriate Ride skill (and thus does not take the --5 penalty for